Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/InsertKnot/documentation.md

 * Other names for this node include: Add point.

-* Very similar functionality to split curve node.
+* Very similar functionality to the split curve node.

 ### Example(s)